operator-framework/java-operator-sdk/docs/documentation/features.md

 ### Using [`UpdateControl`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/UpdateControl.java) and [`DeleteControl`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/DeleteControl.java)

-These two classes are used to control the outcome or the desired behavior after the reconciliation.
+These two classes are used to control the outcome or the desired behaviour after the reconciliation.

 The `UpdateControl` can instruct the framework to update the status sub-resource of the resource and/or re-schedule a reconciliation with a desired time delay.